Installer Directory

 • Ground source (also known as geothermal)

-An air to air system is the easiest to explain because we’ve all seen these devices in action.
-Indeed, you’ll have used one in your life because they’re also known as air conditioners.
+An air-to-air system is the easiest to explain because we’ve all seen these devices in action.
+Indeed, you’re likely to have used one in your life because they’re also known as air conditioners.
 It’s a lesser-known fact that air conditioners can also provide heat.
 In the simplest of terms, these machines extract heat from the outside air by using a special fluid.
 Then, during the next stage in the circuit, the device makes the fluid hotter still by compressing it.
 The increased heat is then transferred to internal air and circulated around the home as heating.
 At this point, the refrigerant returns to liquid form.
 Then it makes its way back to the start and begins the process anew.
 As you may have guessed air conditioners do the same process in reverse.
 They extract heat from internal air before swapping it for cooler air from outside.

 The system works because of the laws of thermodynamics.
 So, we know that even very cold air still contains heat.
 With the right device then, it’s possible to extract heat from air with temperatures as low as –20c.
-Because of the simplicity of these devices, Air to Air heat pumps are very common.
-In fact, they are so common, that some systems include additional individual air to air units within them.
+Because of the simplicity of these devices, Air-to-Air heat pumps are very common.
+In fact, they are so common, that some systems include additional individual air-to-air units within them.
 These can heat or chill a specific room or area in a house like a cold room or a larder.

 Ait source Heat Pump diagram